Today we're going to talk about what is a kneaded eraser, how you take care of it, their price and even how to make your own!

 If you tend to do traditional art a lot, namely graphite and charcoal or even colored pencils and chalk, do consider having a kneaded eraser with you at all times!

 It’s more easily adaptable than a hard eraser and you can mold it to your liking.
-Asides from erasing you can also use it to change highlights and midtones in your drawing, which can be very useful!
+Asides from erasing you can also use it to change highlights and

 Another thing you need to keep in mind is that a hard eraser won’t help you with some mediums.